CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 For example: `./patch-sciadv.sh 1111390 RNDPatch-v1.0.4-Setup RNDPatch-Installer.exe deck`.

 As part of the execution of this script, the GUI installer should launch.
 Follow the instruction in the interface to install the patch.
-If asked for an installation directory by the installer, use: `Z:\home\<Username>\.local\share\Steam/steamapps/common/<Game>`, replaceing <Username> with your Linux username and <Game> with the name of the folder containing the game.
+If asked for an installation directory by the installer, use: `Z:\home\<Username>\.local\share\Steam/steamapps/common/<Game>`, replacing <Username> with your Linux username and <Game> with the name of the folder containing the game.
 Yes, the backslashes and forwardslashes are supposed to be mixed like that.
 Yes, it is cursed. #BlameMicrosoft

 For example, on the Steam Deck: `Z:\home\deck\.local\share\Steam/steamapps/common/Robotics;Notes DaSH`.